nathants/s4/readme.md

       - local:        "./dir/key.txt"
       - stdin/stdout: "-"
     - use recursive to copy directories.
-    - keys cannot be updated, but can be deleted then recreated.
+    - keys cannot be updated, but can be deleted and recreated.
-    - note: to copy from s4, the local machine must be reachable by the servers, otherwise use `s4 eval`.
+    - note: to copy from s4, the local machine must be reachable by the cluster, otherwise use `s4 eval`.
-    - server placement is based on either the path hash or a numeric prefix:
+    - server placement is based on the hash of basename or a numeric prefix:
-      - hash full key path: s4://bucket/dir/name.txt
+      - s4://bucket/dir/name.txt        = int(hash("name.txt"))
-      - use numeric prefix: s4://bucket/dir/000_name.txt
+      - s4://bucket/dir/000_bucket0.txt = int(0)
-      - use numeric prefix: s4://bucket/dir/000
+      - s4://bucket/dir/000             = int(0)

 positional arguments: